 #9: The Covert Cut with Beard

 The covert cut with a beard is an appealing option when going for a skin fade.
+Ask your barber for military cutting.
 It starts with skin tight and tapering to a crop cut on top that smoothly transitions from its regular fade, down to the beard with razor-sharp lines.
 Consider a slightly curved hard part in between the transition of the fade to make the covert cut stand out, making you more attractive.

 #10: The Short Buzz Cut with Mid Fade

 Opt for a short buzz cut with a short mid fade that’s easy to style.
-Even though it’s short and tight, the hair length on top does not need much effort in styling, while the fade gives a clean, edgy feel to the overall look.
+Even though it’s short and tight, the hair length on top does not need much effort in styling, while the fade gives a clean, edgy feel to the overall military style haircut.